Weequahic Park: Feldman Middleton Jr. Community Center

 In 2021, a new community center opened in the park, called the "crown jewel" of the South Ward at its ribbon-cutting by Governor Phil Murphy, with a 100-foot-long patio for outdoor seating and office space for the two primary Newark community groups that support the park, Weequahic Park Sports Authority and Weequahic Park Association.

-The newly built community center is also available for rental from the county for parties and events, with a 100-guest maximum.
+The center is also available for rental from the county for parties and events, with a 100-guest maximum.
 Meeting space in the center for community organizations is also available by permit.

 Park conservancies

 Weequahic Park Association

 The Weequahic Park Association is a non-profit volunteer organization dedicated to improving and beautifying the park.
 It was founded in 1992 by a group of local long-distance runners who helped produce the 2.2 mile Weequahic Lake Trail.
 In 1995, it was the first park conservancy in New Jersey to enter into a partnership agreement with a county.
 Its offices are located in the Feldman Middleton Jr. Community Center.